On this page

 This is the comparison of the PWM features implemented for different microcontroller families:

-From this table you can see that if you need the 6 PWM mode for your application you should avoid using Teensy and Arduino DUE boards for now.
+From this table you can see that if you need the 6 PWM mode for your application you should avoid using the families with β sign.

 Even though all the MCUs from the table above (and many more) are supported in the library and all of the will work with most of the BLDC motors+BLDC driver+sensor combinations, their performance will not be the same.
 So here is a quick guide how to choose which MCU to use.